Dating app Bumble reveals steady revenue growth, losses in IPO filing | Business

 Dating app Bumble reveals steady revenue growth, losses in IPO filing

-Dating app Bumble, which is backed by hedge fund giant Blackstone Group, on Friday made public its regulatory filing for an initial public offering, revealing steady revenue growth and higher operating costs that resulted in a loss.
+Dating app Bumble, which is backed by private equity firm Blackstone Group, on Friday made public its regulatory filing for an initial public offering, revealing steady revenue growth and higher operating costs that resulted in a loss.

 Bumble Inc's plans to go public come at a time when companies are seeking to capitalize on what has been the strongest IPO market in two decades.
 Companies raised a record $168 billion through IPOs on U.S. stock exchanges in 2020, according to Dealogic data.

 For the period from Jan.
 29 to Sept.
-30, Bumble's revenue came in at $376.6 million, while it reported revenue of $362.6 million for the first nine months of 2019.
+30, Bumble's revenue came in at $376.6 million.
+It reported revenue of $362.6 million for the first nine months of 2019.
 During the January-September period last year, Bumble swung to a net loss of $84.1 million, while it reported a net profit of $68.6 million during the first nine months of 2019.

 Goldman Sachs and Citigroup are the lead underwriters of the offering.